Sturm Cigarette Company: Coercion

 There is evidence that coercion was used to promote the sale of these cigarettes.
 SA members were not just expected to smoke Sturm Cigarette Company cigarettes exclusively, they were compelled to: there were bag searches, and fines if any other brand were found.
 The SA agitated against and punished the use of other brands, especially the market leader Reemtsma.
 SA men attacked shops that sold rival brands, smashing windows and physically attacking the shopworkers.

 Profits

 Through this scheme, a typical SA unit earned hundreds of reichsmarks each month.
 A hundred marks would be the SA earnings from the sale of 500,000 cigarettes, at 20 pfennig per thousand.
-A typical German smoker smoked around 15 cigarettes a day (similar to modern rates), so this would be income from just over a thousand smokers.
+A typical German smoker smoked around 15 cigarettes a day (similar to modern rates), so each SA unit continually received the income from just over a thousand smokers.

 At the time, an average-intensity "Trommler" smoker paid the average wage would spend around a tenth of his gross income on cigarettes.
 Many did not have a regular wage: this was the time of the Great Depression, and unemployment peaked at over 30% (see graph).
 The SA recruited particularly among the unemployed and underemployed.